 \subsubsection{Mode similarity index for coupled modes}

 Introducing linear-elastic stiffness coupling, as shown in Eq.~\eqref{eq:disp_matrix}, links formerly independent degrees-of-freedom and may thereby affect the purity of modal polarizations.
 In particular, off-diagonal stiffness terms may give rise to mixed polarizations, which can be identified from the associated eigenvectors.
 To consider the effect of coupling on the modal characteristics, we employ a \textit{mode similarity} index inspired by the modal assurance criterion~\cite{Allemang.2003}.
-Specifically, the similarity between eigenmodes is evaluated by computing their similarity via an inner product matrix
+This metric provides a basis for characterizing mode interaction beyond standard polarization color-coding by quantifying the geometric similarity between eigenvectors in avoided-crossing regions.
+Specifically, the similarity between eigenmodes is evaluated by computing an inner product matrix

 where $\mathbf{\tilde{U}}^{(k)} = \left[ \mathbf{\tilde{u}}_1^{(k)}, \mathbf{\tilde{u}}_2^{(k)}, \ldots, \mathbf{\tilde{u}}_m^{(k)} \right] \in \mathbb{C}^{m\times m}$ collects \text{Bloch} eigenvectors obtained at wavenumber~$k$, $(\cdot)^H$ denotes the \text{Hermitian} transpose, and $m$ are the degrees-of-freedom considered.
 The individual entries of the inner product matrix, computed from the Euclidean inner product